NLnetLabs/rpki-doc/source/krill/installation.rst

 Installation
 ============

-You can either build Krill from sources with Cargo or run it using Docker, both are quite easy.
+You can either build Krill from sources with Cargo or run it using Docker.

 Quick Start with Docker
 -----------------------